Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we propose a novel global descriptor called Object Scan Context for place recognition.
-Unlike most other place descriptors built around the lidar, OSC is centered on the Main Object, so the point cloud position interval is not required to be small enough for place recognition.
-Because the descriptor is established independently of the observation position, we can infer a relative pose comparable to the ICP result through spatial transformation.
+In this paper, we propose Object Scan Context (OSC), a novel local descriptor for place recognition.
+Unlike most other lidar-based descriptors, OSC is centered on the Main Object, which enables it to address the problem of contactless place recognition.
+Moreover, since the descriptor is established independently of the observation position, we can calculate an accurate relative pose through spatial transformation, which is beneficial for SLAM and localization systems.

-In future work, we will try to extend the 3-DOF relative pose to 6-DOF, and continue to improve the accuracy so that this method can completely replace the role of ICP in SLAM.
+In future work, we plan to extend the 3-DOF relative pose to 6-DOF and generalize our method to perform well in feature-scarce scenarios such as KITTI Odometry sequence 02.